morpho-org/morpho-optimizers/README.md

 ## Testing with [Foundry](https://github.com/foundry-rs/foundry) 🔨

-Tests are run against a forks of real networks, which allows us to interact directly with liquidity pools of Compound or Aave.
-Note that you need to have an RPC provider that have access to Ethereum or Polygon.
+Tests are run against a fork of real networks, allowing us to interact directly with Compound or Aave liquidity pools.
+Note that you need an RPC provider with access to Ethereum or Polygon.

 For testing, make sure `yarn` and `foundry` are installed and install dependencies (node_modules, git submodules) with: